Multiwavelength observations of the supernova remnant G349.7+02 interacting with a molecular cloud: Results and analysis

 \subsection{Properties of the molecular gas}

-The distribution of both the \h\ emission and OH absorption (see below) extends over $40 \times 90$~arcsec$^2$, which implies that this is probably the true size of the cloud.
-In that case, the extent of the source is larger than the SEST beams and there is no beam dilution of the observed brightness temperature, only some loss of efficiency.
-The SEST beam-efficiency for extended objects (as measured by observations of the Moon) is 0.9 both at 100 and 230~GHz; using this value, we converted the observed brightness temperature of the two \co\ transitions to a main-beam brightness temperature, which is then used to derive the kinetic temperature of the molecular gas.
-A statistical-equilibrium excitation code supplied by J. H. Black (private communication) was employed to model the molecular line emission.
-The code uses a mean escape probability (MEP) approximation for radiative transfer \citep*[for more details see][]{jan94}.
+To estimate the physical properties of the molecular gas we used a statistical-equilibrium excitation code RADEX\footnote{Now also available on-line at http://www.strw.leidenuniv.nl/$\sim$moldata/radex.html} supplied by J. H. Black (private communication) to model the molecular line emission.
+The code uses a mean escape probability (MEP) approximation for radiative transfer \citep*[for more details see][]{jan94,vand07}.
 For a given kinetic temperature and density of the gas, together with a total molecular column density and species line width, the code calculates the molecular line intensities, which can be compared with observed values.
-By plotting the \co\ 2--1/1--0 line intensity ratio of $\approx 1.13$ versus the \co\ 2--1 line intensity, we derive kinetic temperature of the molecular gas $T_{kin}=20-40$~K for a gas density of \e{4}--\e{6}\cm{-3}.
-The derived column density of \co\ is 3.2\ee{16}--2.0\ee{17}\cm{-2}.